hons87/hons87.github.io/_posts/1988-05-25-graduation-booklet.md

   > Thesis: *Pasting diagrams in n-Categories with abblications to coherence theorems and categories of paths*

 ### DEGREE OF MASTER OF SCIENCE
-presented by the Acme Dean of the Faculty of Science, Dr Damon Ridley
+presented by the Acting Dean of the Faculty of Science, Dr Damon Ridley

 - Julia Elizabeth Catherine Guinan.
 BAppSc NSIT7 (Immunology)
 - Malcolm Raymond Glennie Holmes, Bc (Agricultural Chemistry)